Pmvita/Firewall-Analyzer_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) for details.